leobrod44/Smartess/smartessweb/README.md

 ### NOTES
 - There are 2 section.
 The first section will explain how to setup your environment when using for the first time.
 The second section will tell you about how to run web for development.
 - The container used for development is different than container used for production/deployment.
    - The development container for website combines both frontend and backend together so we can run the code with just 1 command!

    - The containers for deployment/production separates frontend and backend.
 This is because frontend is a static website (don't need a server) and backend needs a server (which costs $$).

-      - Summary: Development uses 1 container.
+   - **Summary**: Development uses 1 container.
 Production/deployment uses 2 containers and keep frontend and backend separated as proposed in feedback (by Professor Rigby) for release 1.